RMSone/rmsone-js-sdk/README.md

 ##Table of Content
 + Introduction
     + What is the RMS(one) Application SDK?
-    + What is the Risk Analysis Application (RAAE) Environment?
+    + What is the Application Solution Framework (ASF)?
 + Installing the SDK
     + Requirements
     + Installing the Node Version Manager (NVM)